Gairy St. Clair

+Professional career

-He is now based in Australia and is currently trained by Johnny Lewis.
-After representing Guyana at the 1994 Commonwealth Games, St Clair turned professional in 1994 in his hometown of Georgetown, Guyana.
+St Clair turned professional in 1994 in his hometown of Georgetown, Guyana.
 He went undefeated in 16 bouts with 15 wins and 1 draw before losing a unanimous decision to a then undefeated Diego Corrales.
 On 29 July 2006 Gairy challenged Cassius Baloyi for the IBO and IBF super-featherweight titles.
 Gairy became world champion winning by a unanimous decision with judges scoring the bout: 116–112 | 115–113 | 115–114.
-Gairy however lost the titles in a massive upset to Malcom Klassen a few months later.
+Gairy however lost the titles in a massive upset to Malcolm Klassen a few months later.

 On 2 February 2008, he challenged Commonwealth Lightweight champion Amir Khan in the ExCel arena in London, losing after 12 rounds by unanimous points decision 120–108, scored for Khan by all three judges.
-Although he lost all 12 rounds fought on the scorecard, St Clair managed to hold a steady fight against Khan and kept his composure despite having to deal with Khan's trademark lightning-quick jabs.Superman was Inducted into the Australian National Boxing Hall Of Fame at the Crown Hotel and Casino in Melbourne on the 26th of August 2022.
+Although he lost all 12 rounds fought on the scorecard, St Clair managed to hold a steady fight against Khan and kept his composure despite having to deal with Khan's trademark lightning-quick jabs.

+Professional boxing record

+Later life

+Superman was Inducted into the Australian National Boxing Hall Of Fame at the Crown Hotel and Casino in Melbourne on the 26th of August 2022.

+In 2023, St. Clair avoided jail time for assaulting a chemist security guard during a dispute about the placement of his Covid face mask.
+He was represented by former foe Lovemore N'dou, who successfully argued that St. Clair's was under great stress at the time of the incident because his business, the Gairy St Clair Boxing Fitness Gym, had been severely impacted by Covid.